hakuhodo-technologies/scope-rl/README.md

 # implement basic OPE procedure using OfflineGym

 # import offlinegym modules
-from _gym.ope import CreateOPEInput from _gym.ope import OffPolicyEvaluation as OPE from _gym.ope import DiscreteDirectMethod as DM from _gym.ope import DiscreteTrajectoryWiseImportanceSampling as TIS from _gym.ope import DiscretePerDecisionImportanceSampling as PDIS from _gym.ope import DiscreteDoublyRobust as DR
+from offlinegym.ope import CreateOPEInput from offlinegym.ope import DiscreteOffPolicyEvaluation as OPE from offlinegym.ope import DiscreteDirectMethod as DM from offlinegym.ope import DiscreteTrajectoryWiseImportanceSampling as TIS from offlinegym.ope import DiscretePerDecisionImportanceSampling as PDIS from offlinegym.ope import DiscreteDoublyRobust as DR

 # (4) Evaluate the learned policy in an offline manner
 # we compare ddqn, cql, and random policy